 to the axial skeleton.

-The symptims of kyphosis can range from simply being ugly to causing pain to
+The symptoms of kyphosis can range from causing pain to

 severely affecting the function of the lungs and heart.
 Kyphosis can be painful